dahln/AzureTemplate/README.md

 ## [SendGrid](https://sendgrid.com/en-us/pricing)
 This project uses SendGrid to send emails.
 A SendGrid API key is required.
 The demo has a key configured, but that value/key is not checked into the Repo.
 You will need to specify your own SendGrid API key and system email address.
 Some features that require email are not available until you provide the necessary SendGrid values.
 It is a simple process to create your own SendGrid account and retreive your API key.

-## Why SQLite?
-It runs on Windows and Linux.
-It is great for this template.
-Depending on your projects needs, it may work for production.
-If you need more than SQLite offers then I recommend switching to Azure SQL.
-If you switch to Azure SQL, besure to delete your SQLite DB migrations and create new a 'Initial Migration' for your new Azure SQL DB.

 ## DB Migrations
 This project includes the necessary "Initial Creation" DB migration, used for the initial creation of a DB when the application connects to the DB for the first time.
 The Program.cs in the API project will automatically check for DB migrations which need to run, and run them automatically.
 You can run the DB migrations manually if desired.
 The commands below outline how to generate a DB migration and run a migration.